2025 Zulia earthquakes: Damage and casualties

 A 70-year old man died of a heart attack in Lara State, at least 110 people were hospitalized for panic attacks or injuries, more than 44 homes collapsed and several others were damaged.

 The state hardest hit by this earthquake was Zulia, where objects fell from supermarket shelves, large ground fissures were seen, homes were damaged or destroyed, power outages and traffic lights were knocked out in Mene Grande and Pampán.
 Part of the San José High School in Lagunillas was reportedly destroyed, as was a family home in the same town.
 At least 16 homes collapsed in the state.
 In the Mara Municipality, several stilt houses collapsed and 107 people were hospitalized.

 Material damage was reported to businesses, the Southern General Hospital, and the Santa Bárbara Church in Maracaibo, several people fainted at the Galerías Mall, radio mast towers were tilted and traffic lights were damaged in the same city.
 The St. Peter and St. Paul Cathedral and the Convent of San Francisco de Asís were also affected by the earthquake.
 Power and electricity outages were reported in Jesús Enrique Lossada Municipality.
 The Modin Building was affected and cracks could be seen in its columns.
 Some structural cracks appeared in the states of Miranda, Trujillo, and Barinas.
 The Luis Razett Hospital in Pueblo Nuevo suffered structural damage.
 A bridge in Baralt Municipality was affected by cracks that required an exhaustive review to determine the stability of the structures.
 In the same municipality, about 50 homes were damaged or destroyed and the drinking water infrastructure and several roads were affected.
 In Caracas, some windows and doors collapsed.

-In the Lara state, 28 homes destroyed and more than 32 were damaged.
+In Lara state, 28 homes destroyed and more than 32 were damaged.
 According to the governor of Lara, Luis Reyes Reyes, 65% of the homes in the Montaña Verde parish, in Torres municipality, were left uninhabitable and three people were injured by falling debris.
-In the Matajey hamlet, belonging to the same municipality, at least 57 houses were affected, of these, 25 were completely damaged.
+In the Matajey hamlet in the same municipality, at least 57 houses were affected, 25 were destroyed.
 In Colombia, two houses were reported damaged in Ocaña, Norte de Santander.

 Response

 Initially, Venezuelan Interior Minister Diosdado Cabello stated that no damage had been reported following the first earthquake.
 However, many alternative news outlets had previously shared images and videos of damaged structures on social media.
 Minutes later, Luis Gerardo Caldera, governor of Zulia, stated via social media that authorities were conducting damage assessments in the area.
-Following the earthquake, President Nicolás Maduro calling the Venezuelan population to a national drill to address armed conflicts and natural disasters on September 27.
-The mayor of Bucaramanga, in Colombia, carried out damage control in his area.
-Vice president Delcy Rodríguez declared the country on high alert.
-The University of Zulia suspended classes for 24 hours following the earthquakes.
+President Nicolás Maduro called for a national drill to address armed conflicts and natural disasters on September 27.
+The mayor of Bucaramanga, Colombia, carried out damage control in his area.
+Vice president Delcy Rodríguez declared the country to be on high alert.
+The University of Zulia in Maracaibo, Venezuela suspended classes for 24 hours the earthquakes.